Emillia-rosette/traffic-volume-analysis/README.md

 - **All Motor Vehicles**: All vehicles except pedal cycles.
 - **Cars and Taxis**: Includes passenger vehicles with nine or fewer seats, three-wheeled cars, and four-wheel-drive ‘sports utility vehicles’ (SUV).
 - **Motorcycles etc**: Includes motorcycles, scooters, and mopeds.
-- **Buses and Coaches**: Includes all public service vehicles and works buses over 3.5 tonnes.
+- **Buses and Coaches**: This includes all public service vehicles and works buses that weigh over 3.5 tonnes.
 - **Light Vans**: Goods vehicles not exceeding 3.5 tonnes gross vehicle weight.
-- **Heavy Goods Vehicles (HGV)**: Includes all goods vehicles over 3.5 tonnes gross vehicle weight.
+**Heavy Goods Vehicles (HGV)**: This category includes all goods vehicles with a gross vehicle weight of over 3.5 tonnes.
-  - **Rigid Heavy Goods Vehicles**: Includes rigid HGVs with varying numbers of axles.
+  - **Rigid Heavy Goods Vehicles**: These include rigid HGVs with varying axle numbers.
   - **Articulated Heavy Goods Vehicles**: Classified based on the number of axles on the road. --> -->